operatorwolf/music-library/README.md

 Q: Will you update it frequently?<br>
 A: Forget it.
 I will update it when I have time, as this is a project.<br>
 Q: Can a song be in multiple playlists? <br>
-A: Yes, the songs are carefully organized by time, genre and vibe.
+A: Yes, the songs are carefully organized by time, genre and vibe. <br>
+Q: Why are there files called "placeholderfile" in certain folders? <br>
+A: They are there, so I don't have to suffer when uploading files.